Japanese Patterns of Design

 Celebration of age

-A custom to celebrate longevity with the whole family.
+It is a custom to celebrate longevity with the whole family.
 The kanreki (61st birthday), koki (70th birthday), beiju (88th birthday), hakuju (99th birthday), etc.

 Shinto: Overview of Japanese Indigenous Religion